Trauma Service

 Apr 1997 Inaugural course of Advanced Burn Life Support (ABLS)

-Apr-Jun 1997 Pilot study on early management of trauma patients carried out by the Dept. of Surgery
+Apr-Jun 1997 Pilot study on early management of trauma patients by Department of Surgery

 Jul 1997 Formation of Trauma Centre Committee